 - The Other Tools and Resources section, which has additional tools and resources to support the integration of the skills into your instruction.

-The Office of Career Technical and Adult Education (OCTAE) under contract with the American Institutes for Research (AIR), hosted a virtual conference on June 16-17, 2020 to share the Teaching the Skills That Matter in Adult Education (TSTM) project tools and strategies with the field.
-With over 1,500 registrants, the free event was a great professional development opportunity for adult educators.
+The Office of Career Technical and Adult Education (OCTAE) under contract with the American Institutes for Research (AIR), will be hosting the 2021 Teaching the Skills That Matter in Adult Education (TSTM) Virtual Conference on June 15-16, 2021.
+Over 1,500 adult educators registered for this FREE premier professional development opportunity in 2020.
+Make sure you are a part of it in 2021!

-Click here to learn more about the 2020 Teaching the Skills That Matter in Adult Education (TSTM) Virtual Conference.
+Register Now for the 2021 Teaching the Skills That Matter in Adult Education (TSTM) Virtual Conference.

 Background and Contact Information